 Yes, untreated ADHD can increase stress and anxiety levels that may ultimately lead to the development of a mood disorder.

 Mood disorders affect emotions and are further divided into depressive and bipolar disorders.
 Sadness, hopelessness, and inability to enjoy daily activities characterize depression, whereas maniac symptoms in between depressive episodes are pathognomonic for bipolar disorders.
 There are several treatment options available to manage them, including medications, therapy, and lifestyle changes.
 Other forms of advanced therapeutic methods can also be used in severe cases of mood disorders.

-At MEDvidi, we have licensed and board-certified doctors and therapists who provide an accurate online assessment of mood disorders.
+At MEDvidi, we have licensed and certified doctors and therapists who provide an accurate online assessment of mood disorders.
 After diagnosis, they create a customized treatment plan for each patient and continue to monitor the progress throughout the recovery phase.
 Feel free to book an appointment and experience high-level care from the comfort of your home.